Trump's impending return to White House brings criminal cases to a halt

 Trump pleaded not guilty to all charges and cast the prosecutions as politically motivated.

+But his unique role as president makes it unlikely he will face legal consequences in either case during his term in office.

-"He was properly charged with crimes within the system we have," said Kristy Parker, a special counsel at Protect Democracy, an advocacy organization dedicated to countering what it calls authoritarian threats to the US Parker said if Trump does shut down the cases, "that won't mean it was the right thing."
+"He was properly charged with crimes within the system we have," said Kristy Parker, a special counsel at Protect Democracy, an advocacy organisation dedicated to countering what it calls authoritarian threats to the US.

+Parker said if Trump does shut down the cases, "that won't mean it was the right thing".

-One more court date is scheduled before he is due to be sworn in on Jan 20, though legal experts said that was unlikely to go forward.
+One more court date is scheduled before he is due to be sworn in on Jan 20, although legal experts said that was unlikely to go forward.

 NEW YORK HUSH MONEY CASE